Encryption Model

 Two-Factor Authentication

-TOTP secrets (the shared key your authenticator app uses) are encrypted at rest with AES-256-GCM.
-They are decrypted only during code verification.
+TOTP secrets (the shared key your authenticator app uses) are encrypted at rest with AES-256-GCM and decrypted only during code verification.

 Sessions

 Refresh tokens are generated as 32 cryptographically random bytes.
-Only the SHA-256 hash is stored in the database.
-The raw token lives in an HttpOnly, SameSite cookie.
-Even with full database access, an attacker cannot reconstruct the raw tokens needed to hijack a session.
+Only the SHA-256 hash is stored in the database; the raw token lives only in an HttpOnly, SameSite cookie.

 Password Reset and Email Verification

 Password reset tokens and email verification codes follow the same pattern: a random value is generated, hashed, and stored.
-The plaintext is delivered to the user (via email or displayed once).
-The database never contains the raw value.
+The plaintext is delivered to the user, by email or shown once, and the database holds only the hash.

 Reset tokens expire after 1 hour.
 Verification codes expire after 10 minutes.
 Both are single-use.